 2) It is imperative that you freeze each layer of the dessert before adding the next layer.
 (Freeze each layer uncovered).

 3) Freeze the Oreo cookie layer at least an hour.
-Freeze the Oreo ice cream layer at least two to three hours.
-Cool the sauce in the refrigerator (stirring occasionally) until it is really cold but still spreadable (not frozen), so that when you spread it over top of the ice cream, it will not melt the ice cream making blotchy bubbles all over the dessert.
+Freeze the ice cream layer at least two to three hours.
+Cool the sauce in the refrigerator (stirring occasionally) until it is really cold but still spreadable (not frozen).
+Then spread it over top of the ice cream.
+Otherwise, it will melt the ice cream making blotchy bubbles all over the dessert.
 Freeze the dessert an additional couple of hours or overnight before serving.

 4) Use a high quality chocolate to make the sauce.
 I used Ghirardelli.

 5) Don’t be in a rush to get this dessert made.
 If you don’t have time to allow it to freeze between layers, make it for a time when you aren’t busy or plan ahead.
 This is fine making it a day or two before you need it.

 5) Allow the top chocolate layer to freeze completely several hours before adding any kind of foil or wrap, or it will stick to the wrap and make a mess.
 I recommend making this dessert in a deep dish pan so that when you are ready to put wrap over top it will not sink into the dessert and cause it to stick.
 Foil actually works better than plastic wrap for this dessert because it won’t sink into the topping.
 Trust me on this.
 There’s nothing worse than spending all your time making a dessert and then the plastic wrap sticks to the topping and ruins it so it doesn’t look pretty.
 You can also make this in a baking dish or pan that comes with a lid.